 There are very few “shoulds” in Indie Author Land.
 Ours is a dynamic environment, where the rules – where there are any – change rapidly and one of the great delights of our work is being part of a broad church, that attracts writers from every kind of background, with every definition of success.

-Money is the measure of author success most often used by the outer world, which often seems to be obsessed with bestsellers.
-But, in a different way, money is also a measure that each indie author can use ourselves, to track our progress and spur our growth, no matter what other values we may also be pursuing.
+Money is the measure of author success most often used by the outer world, with constant talk of bestsellers.
+In a different way, money is also a measure that each indie author can use ourselves, to track our progress and spur our growth, no matter what other values we may also be pursuing.

 During last week’s AskALLi Advanced Self-publishing Salon with ALLi’s Enterprise Advisor and author advice guru, Joanna Penn, I found myself saying: